yzernik/agora-wrapper/README.md

-# Basic instructions for setup of Squeaknode
+# Basic instructions for setup of Agora

-This project wraps the [Squeaknode](https://github.com/squeaknode/squeaknode) app for EmbassyOS.
+This project wraps the [Agora](https://github.com/agora-org/agora) app for EmbassyOS.

 ## Dependencies